Plan of San Luis Potosí

 The Plan of San Luis Potosí (Plan de San Luis) is a key political document of the Mexican Revolution, written by presidential candidate Francisco I. Madero following his escape from jail.
-He had challenged President Porfirio Díaz in the 1910 presidential elections, when Díaz was 80 years old, and garnered a broadbased following.
+He had challenged President Porfirio Díaz in the 1910 presidential elections, when Díaz was 80 years old, and garnered a broad-based following.
 Díaz jailed him when it became clear Madero might win.
 Madero escaped and drafted the plan to explain why armed rebellion against Díaz was now the only way to remove him from office.
 It was published on 5 October 1910.
 It called for nullifying the fraudulent 1910 election of Porfirio Díaz, proclaimed Madero as provisional president, and called on the Mexican people to revolt on 20 November 1910.

 Background events

 Liberal general and politician Porfirio Díaz had come to the presidency of Mexico in 1876 by means of coup against Sebastián Lerdo de Tejada.
 With a short interregnum in 1880–84, Díaz returned to power and remained there continuously until 1911.
 He gave an interview to a journalist working for a U.S. publication, James Creelman, saying that he would not run for another term in the 1910 presidential elections.
 This set off a flurry of political activity, including the entry into politics of a wealthy landowner from the state of Coahuila, Francisco I. Madero.
 Madero penned a work titled The Presidential Succession of 1910 and gathered support in Mexico for his candidacy, creating the Anti-Re-electionist Party.
 Díaz changed his mind about retiring from politics and ran for re-election.
 To assure his victory, Díaz had Madero jailed.
 Madero escaped and fled north, crossing the U.S. border at Laredo, Texas, on 7 October 1910.
 The plan was drafted and reviewed in San Antonio, Texas, but "it was dated, for reasons of convenience, dignity, and neutrality, as in San Luis Potosí, the fifth of October, the last day Madero was in the city".
 He asked several Anti-Re-electionists, including Federico González Garza, Roque Estrada, Juan Sánchez Azcona, and Enrique Bordes Mangel, to review his rough draft, but it remained his work.
 It was "formulated to serve as the ideological banner of the revolution."
 The plan was published in November 1910 and secretly distributed.
 It called for the revolt to begin at 6 p.m. on 20 November 1910.